Reeperbahn: The street and its side streets

 In 1967, Europe's largest brothel at the time, the six-floor Eros Center, was opened on the Reeperbahn.
 It was closed in the late 1980s amidst the AIDS scare.

-At a major trial during 2006 and 2007 ten members of the "Marek Gang", which controls brothels on and near the Reeperbahn, were charged with pimping.
+At a major trial during 2006 and 2007, ten members of the "Marek Gang", which controls brothels on and near the Reeperbahn, were charged with pimping.
 The judge rejected the charge of forming a criminal gang and handed out suspended sentences: the men had started relationships with young women in local discotheques in order to recruit them to work in their brothels, an illegal practice if the women are under 21 years of age; some men had also abused some of the women who worked for them.

 Because of the problems with the high crime rate, in 2007 the Senate of Hamburg enacted a ban on weapons in the Reeperbahn area.
 The only other such area with a weapons ban in Hamburg is the Hansaplatz, St. Georg.

 The St Pauli Preservation Society decries the ongoing gentrification of the area.
 Several older residents blamed the decline of the Reeperbahn's sex industry on the rise of discotheques and cheap bars that attract teenage customers.
 In 2013, the Dancing Towers were built at the eastern end of Reeperbahn, symbolizing a couple dancing tango.
 The increasing number of these and other modern buildings erected at the Reeperbahn attracted criticism by some St. Pauli inhabitants.

 The Reeperbahn was hit hard by the COVID-19 pandemic.
 Almost every establishment was forced to close.
+Pulverfass Cabaret is one of the drag venues.

 The Beatles

 In the early 1960s, The Beatles (who had not yet become world-famous) played in several clubs around the Reeperbahn, including the Star-Club, Kaiserkeller, Top Ten (Reeperbahn 136) and Indra.
 Stories about the band's residencies, onstage and offstage antics are legendary; some stories are true (John Lennon played a song set with a toilet seat around his neck), others inflated (the band urinating in an alley as nuns walked past was told rather differently later).
 A fellow musician, Ted "Kingsize" Taylor, made a crude tape recording of their last New Year's Eve show, at the Star-Club in December 1962; a cleaned-up version of the tape was later released as an album, later characterized by Harrison as "awful".

-Famously John Lennon is quoted: "I might have been born in Liverpool – but I grew up in Hamburg".
+Famously, John Lennon is quoted: "I might have been born in Liverpool – but I grew up in Hamburg".

 To mark the historical importance of their time in Hamburg, a Beatles-Platz was built at the cross of Reeperbahn and Große Freiheit.